Test Your Knowledge

 The Barney Allis Plaza Fountain on the south side of 12th Street between Wyandotte and Central.

 Kansas City is often called the "City of Fountains."
 Some people think that only one other city has more fountains.
 What is that city?

 Kansas City's earliest fountains were not intended primarily as works of art.
 They were much more utilitarian.
 What was their purpose?

 They were watering troughs for horses.
 (In 1900, the horse population of Kansas City was estimated at 70,000!)

-All but one of Kansas City's public fountains are shut off in the winter.
-Why ix that one left on?
+All but three of Kansas City's public fountains are shut off in the winter.
+Why are they left on?

 To create spectacular ice formations.>